juliamwangi123/quote_generator/README.md

 ## Installation.
 1. Fork the the online repo
 2. Clone the repo
-3. Open the direcory with  your preffered IDE
+3. Open the directory with  your preffered IDE
-4. Run the command ng-serve -open to run in the browser
+4. Run the command ng-serve -open to run on the browser

 ### Behavior Driven Development